apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

   - CPU: K8s throttles the CPU for the POD
   - Memory: K8s terminate the POD (OOM-Killed)

+- You can see amount of resources that are set for each pod using ` $ describe node master1 ` but pay attention if you see ` 0 (0%) ` Requests/limit it means that it is using default value which is 0.5 CPU and 256 Mi Memory

 ## Session 8 (9 on classes)

 ## Session 9 (11 on classes)